brucou/cycle-state-machine-demo/README.md

 As we mentioned, even for a relatively simple reactive system, we handed up with 1.000+ tests to exhaust the paths between initial state and terminal state, and that even with excluding n-loops.

-We finally selected only 4 tests from the **All path coverage** set, for a total of around 50 transitions taken:
+We finally selected only 4 tests from the **All path coverage** set, for a total of around 50/26 transitions taken (some transitions are taken several twice, all transitions are taken at least once):

 ```javascript
 ["nok","INIT_S","About","About","Question","Question","Teams","Team_Detail","Team_Detail","Team_Detail","Team_Detail","Teams","Review","Question","Review","About","Review","State_Applied"],